tolerious/blogger/src/pages/about.md

 So in conclusion, the word '`tolerious`' represent that I want to be a kind and patient person.

 I'm located in Shanghai, China.
+I have been working for 10 years, played the role as embedded engineer(C), backend engineer(Python), frontend engineer(Vue,Angular,TypeScript,etc).